Course summary

 Entry requirements

 A good second class honours degree (typically 2:1 Honours) or international equivalent in any subject and a pass in Mathematics Grade 4 (or C) or above at GCSE level, or equivalent.
 Applicants without a degree will be required to demonstrate sufficient academic capability to satisfactorily complete this degree.
-Chemistry requirements, one of the following: An 'AS' level in Chemistry or its equivalent, A degree that included a significant science component, e.g. Biology or Material Science, An A, B or C grade for Chemistry in a Scottish 'Higher' or similar high grade in the Irish 'Leaving Certificate' may also be acceptable, Completion of university level course units in Inorganic and Organic chemistry - this is particularly appropriate for students from North America, Completion of the 'Chemistry for Conservators' course.
-This is a correspondence course, which lasts approximately 6 months.
+Chemistry requirements, one of the following: A grade of ‘B’ or higher in A level Chemistry or its equivalent, A degree that included a significant science component, e.g. Biology or Material Science, An A, B or C grade for Chemistry in a Scottish 'Higher' or similar high grade in the Irish 'Leaving Certificate' may also be acceptable, Completion of university level course units in Inorganic and Organic chemistry - this is particularly appropriate for students from North America, Completion of the 'Chemistry for Conservators' course (this is a correspondence course, which lasts approximately 6 months.
+Details of the course are available here.)
 All students need to be able to accurately distinguish between colours and safely handle objects, scalpels, and other conservation tools.
 Students may be required to undertake tests to ascertain the levels of some of these skills, if they are invited to visit.
 Evidence of engagement with and interest in archaeological and museum objects, while not formally required, is highly recommended.
 This may be in the form of employment, internship or volunteer work in a museum, historic house, or a collecting institute, such as an archaeological repository, or through archaeological site work.
-Please note there are a maximum of ten places available on the course each year, due to the size of the teaching laboratory.
+Please note there are a limited number of places available on the course each year, due to the size of the teaching laboratory.
 We will only consider applications from those where English is not their first language if they have taken a relevant English Language test which meets the minimum requirements.
-Tuition fee deposit: All self-financing overseas students are required to pay a £1000 tuition fee deposit if an offer from the Department of Archaeology is accepted.
+Reference requirements: One satisfactory academic reference is required, however, an additional reference from someone familiar with any museum, archaeology, art or laboratory experience you may have is always welcome.
+Application deadlines As there are a finite number of places on this course and demand is quite high, we operate a staged admissions process with three rounds of application deadlines.
+If you apply before the Application deadline for a particular stage, as shown below, you will normally receive a response on or before the Decision by date.
+In some instances, it may be necessary for us to roll your application forward to the next round.
+All deadlines are 23:59 UK time (GMT) Although we aim to give you a decision on your application by the listed date, due to the volume of applications this may not always be possible.
+Please note that we reserve the right to issue offers to exceptional candidates in advance of each deadline.
+Applications received after the Round 1 deadline will be considered in Round 2.
+Applications received after the Round 2 deadline will be considered in Round 3.
+Applications received after the Round 3 deadline will be considered at our discretion only if places are still available on the course.
+Applicants are strongly recommended to apply well in advance of the application deadline.
+Round One: Application by: Jan 6th 2025 Decision by: February 3rd 2025 Round Two: Application by: March 3rd 2025 Decision by April 1st 2025 Round Three: Application by: May 15th 2025 Decision by June 15th 2025 Tuition fee deposit: All self-financing overseas students are required to pay a £1000 tuition fee deposit if an offer from the Department of Archaeology is accepted.
 The tuition fee deposit is paid before the University issues a Confirmation of Acceptance to Study (CAS) number, which is required in order to apply for a visa. £500 deposit is also payable by UK applicants if an offer of a place from the Department of Archaeology is accepted.

 Fees and funding